 A recent development in biomass boiler fuels and the fuels permitted in the UK is that Wood Recyclers are seeking clarification regarding permitted Biomass Boiler Fuels.

-The Wood Recyclers’ Association (WRA)) is calling for clarification on exactly what grades of wood are acceptable for small scale RHI biomass boilers (non WID compliant), after discovering inconsistencies in guidance to boiler manufacturers and fuel … via Wood Recyclers Seek Clarification On Biomass Boiler Fuel Supply
+The Wood Recyclers Association (WRA)) is calling for clarification on exactly what grades of wood are acceptable for small scale RHI biomass boilers (non WID compliant), after discovering inconsistencies in guidance to boiler manufacturers and fuel … via Wooden Recyclers Seek Clarification

 Rising use of recycled wood in biomass boilers as a heating fuel is part of an accelerating trend in which society keen on reducing the effects of climate change is turning to biomass for boiler fuels.
 The last five years has seen a revolution in how governments, people and industry view energy.
 The positive aspects of biomass energy have come to the forefront in this discussion, not least the simplicity of using biomass for heating.

 Why Use Biomass for Our Energy Needs: The Pros

 The primary positive aspect of biomass is it is part of the biocycle of life.
 This means it isn't toxic to the environment because it is more or less the environment.
 An additional benefit is the fact biomass almost always breaks down relatively quickly to its natural elements.
 This means a biomass fuel spill would be far less damaging than an oil spill, particularly in the long run.

 The burning of biomass does kick out carbon dioxide among other gases.
 Carbon dioxide, of course, is a greenhouse gas.
 Proponents of biomass energy/ wood recyclers, however, argue that the gases produced are not really a problem because they are part of the current biocycle.
 By this, they are arguing that carbon dioxide is a natural element produced in nature and they are correct.